 It’s been cold and rainy here all month-long.
 We even had frost in the mornings last week!

-The kids loved having tea at Ashford Castle, so we decided to recreate those yummy sandwiches in our own home.
+The kids loved having a fancy tea at Ashford Castle, so we decided to recreate those yummy sandwiches in our own home.

 We love having a fancy tea time for lunch on rainy days and listening to classical music.

-I gathered the ingredients for several kinds of sandwiches:
+I gathered the ingredients for several kinds of tea sandwiches:

 - Smoked Salmon